By David Replogle for The Real College Guide

 Look, toilet paper doesn’t magically appear on the roll.
 And electricity isn’t free.
 Here are some costs of living in an apartment that might not have crossed your mind:

 Utilities.
 Some apartments pick up the gas and electricity, but if not, you’ll have to pay a monthly power bill.
 Plus, ask about water, cable and Internet.
 If these aren’t part of the rental package, consider the extra costs.
+Some expenses are necessary for your lifestyle.
+You might consider apartment cleaning NYC, Amazon Prime or Netflix to be non-negotiables.

 Groceries.
 No more dining hall?
 Factor in how much you’re able to spend on food each week.
 Don’t forget toiletries (shampoo, soap, etc.) and cleaning supplies.
 Save money by using coupons from newspaper inserts or the Internet.